javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 ```

 Function Expressions are created when the execution reaches them.
 That would happen only in the line `(*)`.
 Too late.

+Another special feature of Function Declarations is their block scope.

 **In strict mode, when a Function Declaration is within a code block, it's visible everywhere inside that block.
 But not outside of it.**